LucasBehrendt/investorsclub/README.md

 - The landing page consists of a visually striking and inviting image with a strong sense of a finacial theme.
 It also includes text overlay with an easy-to-remeber slogan that emphasise the purpose of the club, and a 'Join us' button that links to the contact page.
 The overlay has a grey background cosistent with the sites colour scheme of dark slate gray (#333333).
 Just as in the nav bar, the font colour is whitesmoke (#EEEEEE) for contrast.

-- The landing page also offers content hinting for the About section, to entice the user to scroll down.
+- The text overlay is reduced in size on smaller screen sizes for better positioning.
+The landing page also offers content hinting for the About section, to entice the user to scroll down.

 ![Landing Page image](docs/images/landing-page.png)

-### About Section CHANGE TO UPDATED !!
+### About Section

 - The about section serves as an introduction to the club and contains a summary of the why's and how's behind it.
 The text emphasize that everyone is welcome, regardless of previous experience in the investment-world.
+An image beside the text provides balance and helps the text fit better.
 The font colour is the standard dark slate grey (#333333) against the white background.
+There is an added shadow to the image for a more inviting look.

-- As screen size is reduced the text fills up more width of the screen, and on mobile devices the text is justified for a better reading experience.
+- This section also offers responsiveness in that the image is moved below the text on smaller screen sizes.
+Both the image and the text is adjusted in size to fill an appropriate width as screen size shifts.

 ![About Section image](docs/images/about-section.png)

 ### Why Join Section

 - The why join section consists of an image representing teamwork and a sense of community, and a text explaining the benefits of joining the club.
 The background is whitesmoke (#EEEEEE) to break off the white and add contrast between the sections.
-There is an added shadow to the image for a more inviting look.
+The shadow of the image above in the about section is duplicated.

-- This section also offers responsiveness in that the text is moved below the image on smaller screen sizes.
-Both the image and the text is adjusted in size to fill an appropriate width as screen size shifts.
+- Just like the section above, the text and image is responsive and will follow the same adjustments as the about section for a clean and consistent design.

 ![Why Join Section image](docs/images/why-join-section.png)